nachiketmparanjape2/nachiketmparanjape2.github.io/_posts/2017-10-02-Recommendation-Algorithm-with-PySpark.md

 # Model Evaluation

-Evaluating accuracy of a model in arguably the most important aspect after you build it.
-As the recommender systems in real life are dynamic in nature unlike this static dataset, a few sophisticated techniques are used to measure their performance and improve it.
+Constantly evaluating accuracy of a model is arguably the most important aspect to consider after it's built.
+As the recommender systems in real life are dynamic in nature unlike this static dataset, a different techniques can be used to assess their performance and improve it in real-life instances.

-Commonly used method of **A/B testing** can be used to test a recommender system on a website.
+Commonly used method of **[A/B testing](https://www.optimizely.com/optimization-glossary/ab-testing/)** can be used to test a recommender system on a website.
 It can be evaluated using measures such as **click-through-rate** or **converstion rate** of the recommendations.
 The definition of conversion rate can be defined/modified as per the context specific to the case.
 In our case, we can define it based on how much time does a user listen to a recommended track and define a single or multiple threholds depending on that time.
 This can further be translated into economic output such as **generated income** or **Return on Investment**.

 In an *"experimental"* scenario such as the one I am dealing with in this project, we can use tools such as **RMSE (root mean squared error)** and **recall score** to benchmark the performance of the algorighm.
 RMSE was used as the sole evaluation criteria in the famous Netflix competition.
 I have used the same criteria to measure the performance of my model.
 You can find the details in the step-by-step information about my implementation of ALS.